martinkearn/Content/Blogs/Blazor File Select with Virus Scan.md

 There are many prebuilt containers available but I used [filefrog/clamav](https://hub.docker.com/r/filefrog/clamav) because it includes all the ClamAV services and is self-updating.

-You can host the container in any way you see fit, but for me, the simplest approach was to host using Azure Container Instances (ACI).
+You can host the container in any way you see fit.
+I find that the simplest approach is to host using Azure Container Instances (ACI).

 These are the high level steps on how to do that.

 1. Create resource > search for "container instances" > Create
 2. Choose a subscription, resource group, container name and location.
-   1. Take note of the Container Name, you'll need it later
+   - Take note of the Container Name, you'll need it later
 3. Choose `Docker Hub or other registry`
 4. Set the Image Type and `Public`
 5. Set `filefrog/clamav` as the Image
 6. Accept all other defaults and click `Next: Networking` (do not create yet - we need to set some other settings)
 7. Set the `DNS Label Name` to be what you put as the Container name in step 2.
-   1. Take note of the full FQDN here.
+   - Take note of the full FQDN here.
 The FQDN will be the DNS label plus the `something.azurecontainer.io` url specified automatically (this will vary based on the location).
 In my case it is `kearnclamav.uksouth.azurecontainer.io`
 8. Add port `3310` as `TCP` (Clam AV works on 3310 by default)
 9. Now click `Review + Create` > `Create`